JureSeselj/kiteboarding-club/README.md

 ### Navigation Bar

-The navigation bar is fully responsive to allow for various screen sizes.
-It includes links to manover around the site easily and the club logo which doubles as a link back to the home screen.
+The navigation bar is position vertical with hamburger icon and fully responsive to allow for various screen sizes.
+It includes links to manover around the site easily.

 + Desktop (>=992px)
 \